Wednesday, July 17, 2019

 Osgood was a legend with Chelsea.
 He helped them to win the Cup Winners' Cup in 1970.
 Despite his successes with Chelsea, he only earned 4 caps.
 Sir Ramsey is rumoured to dislike him for his playboy lifestyle.
 He was a member of the 1970 World Cup squad, making two appearances against Czechoslovakia and Romania as a substitute.
 Near the end of his career, he played for Southampton, Norwich, Philadelphia Fury and a return to Chelsea.

-After spells with Chesham United, Dunstable and Reading in the lower division, he signed with Chelsea in 1983, which was then in the 2nd division.
+After spells with Chesham United, Dunstable and Reading in the lower division, Dixon signed with Chelsea in 1983, which was then in the 2nd division.
 He led them to first division in his first season.
 For Chelsea, his 193 goals across all competitions made him their third-highest goalscorer of all time.
 Dixon scored four goals in eight international appearances for England and represented the nation at the 1986 FIFA World Cup.

 Honorable Mention